 and know-how to get inside it.

-On the left the worker is foraging from a
+On the right the worker is foraging from a

 legume flower.
 These all have a similar construction.
 The bottom of the flower